unlight/asmt-javascript-questions/README.md

 - How to work Virtual DOM in React (what is VDOM, what is the puprose to use it)?
 What is the difference between DOM and VDOM?
 - You have a task to develop an UIKit, the design is done and approved.
 What kind of libraries/tools/technologies will you use?
 Describe how will you organise the structure?
 - Can you please name your favorite design patterns? (if it will be the observable or singleton ask about others) How to these knowledge could help you in you daily work?
+- Imagine that you are leading the small team.
+One of your subordinate is late for the morning meeting.
+He does this systematically.
+What will you do?
+- One of your colleagues created а commit for new feature (it includes back and front files, refactored and new components).
+Let's say around 1000 lines.
+How will you review this commit?
+What kind of pieces of code will have special attention?
+[Split big commit into small chunks with back and front.
+Add new component without integration separately.
+Cover by unit tests (e2e depends on requirement, but good to mention about them).
+If it has doc for the components or UIkit, update it (mention about doc).]
+- How to work Virtual DOM in React (what is VDOM, what is the puprose to use it)?
+What is the difference between DOM and VDOM?
+- You have a task to develop an UIKit, the design is done and approved.
+What kind of libraries/tools/technologies will you use?
+Describe how will you organise the structure?
+- Can you please name your favorite design patterns? (if it will be the observable or singleton ask about others) How to these knowledge could help you in you daily work?
+- Supposing, you are working on a web-page development project.
+One day you receive a message from QA engineer, that the site stutters and doesn't load fast enough.
+Could you, please, describe your steps for issue investigation?
+- As you know, JS engines mechanism bases on Event loop.
+Please, describe how this fact impacts the way of JS code implementation.
+Could you name some best practices that are ground on it?
+- Name the features of good quality unit tests.
+What are benefits of writing tests beforehand actual code implementation?
+- Could you, please, give definion of optimal test coverage?
+Which procentage will you call the best one for particular project.
+- Could you please name, what recent changes took place in React, and their reasons?
+- Let's consider the following case: you are lack for devs in your team, and you are provided with a candidate, which has good tech skills, but you noticed that he is not quite pleasant to deal with.
+What would you do?
+- Consider situation, when one of your subordinates made a mistake, which broke up the build.
+Please, describe your reaction and actions you will undertake.
+- Great mistake during the overall experience
+- How do you provide codereview.
+List of things to look for during CR.
+Name some of code smells
+- Have you ever used flow in your project?
+Could you please tell us about Flow.
+What are benefits of its usage?
+- Unit test vs e2e?
+Coverage at you project?
+How private methods can be tested?
+- Let's imagine situation when you, as a key developer, have a requirement from customer to make some very specific implementation of some feature.
+After analizing this story, you find out that implementing it in proposed way will severely hurt maintainability and will heavily slowdown development process of next features.
+What will you do?
+- How will you estimate task you have never performed?

 ### Terms in few words / one sentence
 * closure